ilqartalebi/compound-profit-calculator/README.md

 y = is the number of cycles the profit repeats

-**please be aware that this program is just calculating ideal and not achievable profit curve trade with risk management at your own risk.
+**please be aware that this program is just calculating ideal and not achievable profit curve.

+**trade with risk management at your own risk.

 // contact me :
 you can Dm me any time via telegram : @ilqar_talebi